provenance-io/docs/basics/anatomy-of-a-provenance-application.md

 ### Core Application

 The Provenance Blockchain core application-specific blockchain is effectively encompassed by the `provenanced` binary - which is both a client and a daemon process.
-It is the core process of the Provenance Blockchain blockchain.
+It is the core process of the Provenance Blockchain.
 Participants in the network run this process to host a node \(initialize their state-machine\), connect with other nodes, and update their state-machine as new blocks come in.

 As shown in the Provenance Blockchain Node Components diagram, the Provenance Blockchain application-specific blockchain is composed of multiple components all running on a single binary \(`provenanced`\) on a machine \(node\):